 So to sum things up:

-- Outsourcing can definitely work and be cost effective if you know what you are doing or know someone who can help.
+- Outsourcing a software developer can definitely work and be cost effective if you know what you are doing or know someone who can help.
+For example, if you are a pest control and lawn care company looking to maximize profits, you might want to visit this link.
+FieldRoutes is a software designed to be an end-to-end solution to help you grow your business.

 - If you don’t have complete faith in yourself on being able to translate the vision that’s inside your head into words that can be easily understood by complete strangers, you should find someone who can.